nimh-sfim/lab-docs/software.md

 ## Text Editors

 - For people who prefer to have graphical interfaces, or who work with various rich text formats, we recommend [Visual Studio Code][vscode].
-VSCode is also has good features for working on biowulf can effectively do everything one might do on NoMachine except opening other graphical programs, like the AFNI interface.
+VSCode also has good features for working on Biowulf.
 Here is our [VSCode guide][vscode_guide]
 - For people who are kind of command savvy, but would still like a graphical interface, and don't work with a lot of markup text, [Sublime][sublime] is a good option.
 - For the people who love the command line and inhabit it, Josh, our former scientific programmer, recommends vim (installed on MacOS and Linux by default), but if you love the command line and inhabit it, you probably already have an opinion on the best text editor and don't care what Josh thinks.
 If that's not you, consider one of the graphical editors.

 ## Programming Packages

-- [miniconda3][mc3] is the preferred way of managing your python environments.
+- [miniconda3][mc3] or [mamba][mamba] are two ways managing your python environments.
 Back in our day, we had to manage our own environments.
   We do *not* recommend it.
+- [uv][uv] is a newer, faster package management system. uv may not be right for you if you're building complex environments with compiled binaries.
-- For those who want an IDE that isn't purely comamnd line, we recommend [VSCode][vscode] for Python development.
+- For those who want an IDE that isn't purely command line, we recommend [VSCode][vscode] for Python development.

 ## Scientific Software